-- Dislike abstract or theoretical

-- Perfectionist, may procrastinate

-- Distracted by group learning

-- Need time to process
+Challenges Strengths Focus on minute details Organized Methodical Dislike abstract or theoretical concepts Careful, accurate Perfectionist, may procrastinate Excel at memorization Distracted by group learning Deadline-driven Need time to Independent process learner

 The following recommendations are based on your results.
 Consider each and select the ones you think would work best for you.